Icinga/ansible-playbooks/doc/getting-started.md

 ## Setting up Icinga 2 with Ansible roles

+### Setting up Icinga2 headless

 Assuming that you have Ansible already installed and configured, move to a directory of your choice and clone the **icinga2-ansible** repo:

 `git clone https://github.com/Icinga/icinga2-ansible.git`

-Append the path where you have cloned the repository to your **.ansible.cfg roles_path**:
+Append the path where you have cloned the repository to your **.ansible.cfg** _roles_path_.
+In this example we are assuming that you have cloned the repo in your home directory:

 `roles_path=/etc/ansible/roles:~/icinga2-ansible`

-Create an inventory file and place inside your monitoring servers entries:
+Create an inventory file and place your monitoring servers entries inside:

 ```ini
 [monitoring_servers]